upward

 en

-how to create a social media content plan + content plan template
+how to create an effective social media content plan: tips and template

 Everything that can go unread (as well as unseen and unheard) will go unread.
 This is the main obstacle of the modern overloaded information environment.
 Any text and any material for publication must be carefully thought out, planned, work in conjunction with other publications and lead to a common goal.